 We see Jack standing at the door, terrified.

-When shown the bathroom in their Overlook suite, Jack had blindly overlooked the shower curtain which had independently moved of any source.
+When shown the bathroom in their Overlook suite, Jack had blindly overlooked the shower curtain that had independently moved of any source.

 Even in the Boulder bathroom, there had been an undefined shade behind the shower curtain, just below the light of the unseen window, resting at Danny's back.